crapp/geomandel/README.md

 !["Escape Time Fractals"](https://crapp.github.io/geomandel/color_escapetime_append_greymandel_2.jpg)

-As you can see increasing the frequency will add better visual effects but also worsen the problem of colour banding.
+As you can see increasing the frequency will add better visual effects but also worsen the problem of color banding.
 Grey scale PGM images can not be generated with the continuous coloring algorithm.

 #### RGB Images